ixaxaar/monoid.space/Types/equality.lagda.md

   same : a ∼ a
 ```

-Reflexivity is defined with the definition of `∼` by the keyword `refl`, the others being:
+Reflexivity is defined with the definition of `∼` by the keyword `same`, the others being:

 #### Symmetry

+Symmetry is the property where binary a relation's behavior does not depend upon its argument's position (left or right):

 ```agda
 symmetry : ∀ {A B}{a : A}{b : B}